-- (a) a space that contains only a lift shaft, stairway or meter room, or
+(a) a space that contains only a lift shaft, stairway or meter room, or a.
+The minimum setbacks of all buildings and structures should comply with Table 3.3.5-a.

-- (b) a mezzanine, or

-- (c) an attic.

 Basement means the space of a building where the floor level of that space is predominantly below ground level (existing) and where the floor level of the storey immediately above is less than 1 metre above ground level (existing).